GedMullen/2018-2019/java.md

 * Implement menu option - d) Edit House Details
 * Implement menu option - e) List All Houses
+* Modify your code to use a Map instead of an ArrayList to store the collection of houses.
+Does this make it easier to edit a house?
+* Implement menu option - f) Record A Quote

 # Week 10